cchowgule/esa/methods.md

 The land-cover types and their aggregations have been tabulated in the file "GLC_FCS30D_land_cover_types.csv".
 The RGB values associated with each of the types have been tabulated in the file "GLC_FCS30D_land_cover_colours.csv".

-The final dataset is created by taking the frequency of each land-cover type within each admin. unit polygon and multiplying it by the resolution (30 m).
-This results in a dataframe with each admin. unit from "clipped_villages.feather" associated with the area in square metres of each land-cover type.
+The final dataset is created by taking the frequency of each land-cover type within each admin. unit polygon for each time interval and multiplying it by the resolution (30x30 m).
+This results in a dataframe with each admin. unit from "clipped_villages.feather" associated with the area in square metres of each land-cover type for each time interval (either five-yearly or annual).

 Each admin. unit is indexed by: